roblox-ts/roblox-ts.com/_docs/guides/packages.md

 title: Packages
 order: 3
 category: guides
-description: Learn how to create your own roblox-ts TypeScript package and publish it to NPM.
+description: Learn how to create your own roblox-ts TypeScript package and publish it to npm.
 ---
 **roblox-ts supports npm packages!**

-This information is outdated.
-{:.alert}
+All roblox-ts npm packages must be published under the [@rbxts npm org](https://www.npmjs.com/~rbxts).
+To be automatically added to the org, click [here](/join-org/).
+.
+`rbxtsc --init package`

+A detailed guide is coming soon.
+{:.info}

+{% comment %}

 ## Package Installation
 To install packages, use `npm install` followed by the name of the package within your project directory.